Custom-Endpoint Multi-Turn Simulations

 You can configure the Target in two ways:

-- Custom Endpoint – any HTTP-accessible API you provide (for example, your RAG pipeline, tool-calling agent, or backend chat service).
+- Custom Endpoint – any HTTP-accessible API you provide (e.g., your RAG pipeline, tool-calling agent, or backend chat service).

-- Foundation Model – a pre-integrated model (e.g., GPT-4o mini) selected from Okareo’s catalog of supported providers.
+- Foundation Model – a pre-integrated model (e.g., GPT-4o mini) selected from Okareo’s catalog.

 - How sessions are started (e.g., to create a conversation thread or context).